nWODT-Cobalt/uxa/Documents/Reading notes on design systems, components & tokens/Reading notes on design systems, components & tokens.md

 <https://tr.designtokens.org/>
 <!--date d'ajout : 05/06/2022-->

-*Normative documentation for tokens.
-Solid and well-articulated; covering the “what” and the “how” more than the why.
+*Normative.
 The action is really at <https://tr.designtokens.org/format/>.*

+This document describes the technical specification for a file format to exchange design tokens between different tools.

 ## Design Tokens Only Exist In A Pre-Processed State